Physical Activity and Physical Education

-- President's Council on Physical Fitness and Sports (PCPFS): The President's Challenge.
+- President’s Council on Physical Fitness and Sports (PCPFS).
 Fitness guides, forms, tracking software, promotion materials, and other tools for implementing this initiative to motivate students, including students with disabilities, to increase their physical activity and improve their fitness.
-New programs include the Presidential Youth Fitness Program (PYFP), Presidential Active Lifestyle Award: (PALA+), and Presidential Champions program.
+Programs include the Presidential Youth Fitness Program (PYFP) and Presidential Active Lifestyle Award: (PALA+).

 - Physical Activity Guidelines for Americans Midcourse Report: Strategies to Increase Physical Activity Among Youth.
 (2012).